End of support for Selenium IDE in Firefox 55+. What can you do about it?September 14, 2017

 As it turns out, the IDE has been lacking developer support for a long time.
 Over the past couple of years, there’s been but a handful of contributions, with only 11 regular committers.
 In 2016, there actually was just one developer filing commits for Selenium IDE:

-In a way, Selenium IDE proves that even great projects can become semi-abandoned at a certain point.
+In a way, the situation with Selenium IDE in Firefox proves that even great projects can become semi-abandoned at a certain point.
 Still, there were quite a few factors that made this state of affairs predictable.

 The somewhat bitter truth about Selenium IDE is that it has little to offer for real-life testing.
 It’s a great tool for learning or building small garage projects, but it can’t keep up with the pace of commercial applications development.